cheezy/service_mock/README.md

 It is implemented in a class named `ServiceMock::StubCreator`.
-This class has a single public method `create_stubs_with` which takes the name of the name of a file that has the data for all of the stubs you wish to create.
+This class has a single public method `create_stubs_with` which takes the name of the name of a file that has the data for all of the stubs you wish to create and optional data to merge with that file.
 Also, when you create an instance of the class it requires you to pass an instance of `ServiceMock::Server`.

 At this time you need to setup everything in a specific directory structure.
 The directory it looks for is `config/mocks/stubs`.